-Based solely upon its review of Forms 3 and 4 received by it and written representations from certain reporting persons that no Forms 5 were required for those persons, the Company believes that (except as set forth below) during 2015 all filing requirements applicable to its officers, directors and ten percent stockholders were complied with:
+Based solely upon its review of Forms 3 and 4 received by it and written representations from certain reporting persons that no Forms 5 were required for those persons, the Company believes that (except as set forth below) during 2016 all filing requirements applicable to its officers, directors and ten percent stockholders were complied with:

-- On April 30, 2015, Mr. Flaherty completed a transaction in Common Stock requiring a Form 4 report, but a Form 4 report was not timely filed (a Form 4 reporting the transaction was filed on May 8, 2015). - On May 7, 2015, Mr. Barksdale completed a transaction in Common Stock requiring a Form 3 report, but a Form 3 was not timely filed (a Form 3 reporting the transaction was filed on May 28, 2015).
+• On June 1, 2016, Mr. Wilkerson completed a transaction in Common Stock requiring a Form 4 report, but a Form 4 report was not timely filed (a Form 4 reporting the transaction was filed on June 6, 2016).